Copart, Inc. (CPRT) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 1.93% over the past month.
-This has outpaced the Business Services sector's gain of 0.36% and the S&P 500's loss of 1.25% in that time.
+Prior to today's trading, shares of the company had gained 4.09% over the past month.
+This has outpaced the Business Services sector's loss of 0.45% and the S&P 500's loss of 0.12% in that time.

-Copart, Inc. will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.31, up 10.71% from the prior-year quarter.
+Copart, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be September 14, 2023.
+On that day, Copart, Inc. is projected to report earnings of $0.31 per share, which would represent year-over-year growth of 10.71%.
 Our most recent consensus estimate is calling for quarterly revenue of $950.04 million, up 7.55% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Copart, Inc.Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Copart, Inc.Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Copart, Inc. currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Copart, Inc. is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Copart, Inc. has a Forward P/E ratio of 33.44 right now.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 33.44.
+Investors should also note Copart, Inc.'s current valuation metrics, including its Forward P/E ratio of 33.73.
+For comparison, its industry has an average Forward P/E of 33.73, which means Copart, Inc. is trading at a no noticeable deviation to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.